PoziWorld/PoziTone/README_en.md

 [PoziTone<img src="/static/global/img/pozitone-icon-48.png" width="48" height="48" alt="PoziTone">](https://pozitone.com)
 =======

-An extension for the Google Chrome, Opera, and other Chromium-based browsers that adds new [features](#features) to your favorite [online media players](#supported-online-media-players).
+An extension for the Google Chrome, Opera, Microsoft Edge, and other Chromium-based browsers that adds new [features](#features) to your favorite [online media players](#supported-online-media-players).

 ___